For 4 years, my days started something like this:

-- Path and Purpose: Follow your dreams.
-Stay away from repetitive work that does not engage you.
+- Follow your dreams: Stay away from repetitive work that does not engage you.

-- Social Life: Friends and family can help you cope with challenges.
+- Socialize: Friends and family can help you cope with challenges.
 Talking about your problems is therapeutic.

-- Nutrition: Eat loads of fruits and veggies.
+- Eat Healthy: Eat loads of fruits and veggies.
 Keep off packaged food.

-- Hobbies: Take out time for your hobbies.
+- Have Hobbies: Take out time for your hobbies.
 (I like to read.)

-- Meditation: You don’t need to live in a monastery to do it and it just takes 10 minutes.
+- Meditate: You don’t need to live in a monastery to do it and it just takes 10 minutes.

-- Working Out: Join a gym/yoga class or work out at home.
+- Work Out: Join a gym/yoga class or work out at home.
 Consistency is key.

 Over to You…

 This was a long one!
 I’m happy you stayed till the end.

 Here is one last thought before you go.
 We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
 I hope mindfulness, and the Ecosystem of Happiness, will help you see your goals with a relaxed and calm mind.